 Overview of all aspects of engine company operations including the activities and responsibilities performed by the captain as well as mechanisms for developing a personal supervisory style.
-Students must be employed as a member of public safety.
-Prerequisites: Firefighter, either volunteer or paid, and Program Director consent.
+Designed for the aspiring company officer or anyone having the opportunity for the role of a company officer.
+Prerequisites: Firefighter, either volunteer or paid.